iampavangandhi/TheNodeCourse/01 Javascript Advance/Day6/README.md

 };
 ```

 It gets shorter!
-If the function has only one statement, and the statement returns a value, you can remove the brackets and the return keyword:
+If the function has only one statement, and the statement returns a value, you can remove the brackets and the return keyword.

 ```javascript
 //arrow functions return value by default